 'Always take care when trying to kill or remove tree roots.
-If you want to cut up the root system to kill it, be aware that it could be wrapped around underground pipes or cables,' says Fiona Jenkins, gardening expert at MyJobQuote.
-'Should you be in any doubt or suspect that the root system is well established, hire a reputable gardener to tackle it for you.
+If you want to cut up the root system to kill it, be aware that it could be wrapped around underground pipes or cables,' says Fiona Jenkins, gardening expert at MyJobQuote (opens in new tab).
+'Should you be in any doubt or suspect that the root system is well established, hire a reputable arborist to tackle it for you.
 This will save you time and effort and prevent accidental damage.'

-It goes without saying of course that, for many, killing tree roots will need the services of a professional.
-But if your tree root problem looks manageable, this is how to tackle the job.
+It goes without saying of course that, for many, killing tree roots will need the services of a professional, and should never be attempted with the tree still standing.

 How to kill tree roots

-Killing invasive tree roots – along with tree removal and controlling tree root growth generally – should save you both inconvenience, property damage and expense in the long run.
+Killing tree roots – along with tree removal and controlling tree root growth generally – could save you both inconvenience, property damage and expense in the long run.

-Prevention is better than cure, so as you plant your garden, ensuring the trees you put in are of a suitable size and have a root barrier around the roots will save you having to deal with this problem in future.
+Prevention is better than cure, so as you plant your garden, ensuring the trees you put in are of a suitable size and, in some specific cases, have a root barrier around the roots will save you having to deal with this problem in future.

-How to kill tree roots with boiling water
+Can you kill tree roots with boiling water?

-To kill tree roots with boiling water, expose as much of them – and the stump if it's still intact – and drill holes into them.
-Then simply pour boiling water into the holes.
-The heat will shock the roots, damaging and hopefully kill it.
+You cannot kill tree roots with boiling water.
+There is a theory that you can kill tree roots with boiling water, by exposing as much of them – and the stump if it's still intact – and drilling holes into them.
+Pour boiling water into the holes is said to cause heat-shock to the roots.
+This will not work.

-How to kill tree roots with rock salt
+Can you kill tree roots with rock salt?

 Gena Lorainne, a gardening and landscaping expert at Fantastic Services (opens in new tab) suggests killing tree roots with rock salt.